gaurish-mehra/chaty/README.md

 **Chaty**

-# Have a look at the releases tab, to look how you can use this tool!
+# Have a look at the releases tab, to learn how you can use this tool!

 ## A chatbot that can learn from you!